klaasdc/apcups-serial-test/README.md

 ---------------
 If you get a Permission Denied error on opening the serial port, you might need to add your user to the dialout group.
 ```
-usermod -a -G dialout YOUR_USER_NAME
+sudo usermod -a -G dialout YOUR_USER_NAME
 ```